 i.
 “Moses and Aaron had the most honored location, as we would expect.
 They guarded the entrance to the Tent of Meeting, and they did so facing the sun.
 There is a sense in which the opening of the tent best faces the east, for this is the direction of the encampment of the people.
 Later on Solomon was to build the holy temple in Jerusalem.
 Its entrance also would face east.
 The morning sun would shine first on the entrance of the Holy Place, as a symbol of the life-giving light of God that illumines the place of his presence.”
 (Allen)

 d.
 But the outsider who came near was to be put to death: The work of the priests and Levites was only to be done by those born into the established families.
-It was exclusive, and not open to all on the basis of desire or ambition.
-This Old Covenant emphasized a sense of exclusion; the New Covenant emphasizes inclusion.
+It was exclusive, and not open to anyone based on their desire or ambition.
+This old covenant emphasized a sense of exclusion; the new covenant emphasizes inclusion.

 e.
 Were twenty-two thousand: The number of males among the Levites totaled 22,000 men.

 i.
-“The total of 22,000 Levites given in verse 39 does not tally with the totals of the individual clans given in verses 22, 28, 34 which come to 22,300.
-The discrepancy is most easily explained as textual corruption in verse 28.
+“The total of 22,000 Levites given in Numbers 3:39 does not tally with the totals of the individual clans given in Numbers 3:22, 28, 34 which come to 22,300.
+The discrepancy is most easily explained as textual corruption in Numbers 3:28.
 The number of Kohathites may originally have been 8,300.
 3 (Hebrew sls) could quite easily have been corrupted into 6 (ss).”
 (Wenham)

 6. (40-51) The exchange of the firstborn.